Q: How do you set a budget? I have never, ever done that and don't understand how to get started. I would really like to get on one.

 - We then work down the column and below our total, make a list of all our SET bills first (mortgage, insurance, car payment, etc.; things that don't really change month to month).
 Get out your credit card and bank statements to make sure you don't miss anything.
 We tried to stay pretty accurate, but also rounded up to the nearest dollar.

 - After bills, we did average regular expenses(groceries, gas, utilities, spending money, gifts for people, etc.; basically everything else you regularly spend money on that is variable from month to month).
-If there is something regular that you do but it’s only every few months (like getting your hair cut/colored, for example,) take the cost and average it out.
-For example, if you pay $60 every 4 months, that is $15 per month.
-You want everything to be broken down to a MONTHLY amount.
+If there is something regular that you do but it's only every few months (like getting your hair cut/colored, for example), put it down in full – don't break it up monthly.
+It's hard to plan ahead for those expenses and you pay for them in full, so you need to budget for them in full!
+If you DON'T pay for them in full (if it's a monthly payment, for example) then it should go in the “bills” category because it's a regular, consistent monthly expense.

 - After that, we did all the unexpected expenses from the last month (unexpected medical bills, car repairs, home repairs, etc.).
 Label the exact amount you paid out for that unexpected expense.